glass-ships/compass-bot/docs/index.md

 Compass is a general Discord bot written in Python and hosted on Heroku.

-Check the [commands tabs](General/commands.md) for a list of Compass's commands.
+Check the [commands tabs](Commands/index.md) for a list of Compass's commands.

 ### How do I set up Compass in my server?

 Setting up Compass is pretty simple - just change your prefix if you want, set a logs and bot channel, and any mod roles you want to be able to use mod-only commands.

-Check out the [admin commands](Admin/commands.md) for more info.
+Check out the [Configuration page](Configuration/setup.md) for more info.

 <img src='images/compass.png' alt='Compass Logo' width='50%' style='display: block; margin-left: auto; margin-right: auto;'>